My Driving Question

 In particular, the examination of human connections to the natural world is viewed in a way that considers equity and marginalization.
 If nature relatedness is a basic psychological need, what can we do to ensure that everyone has the same opportunity to develop a deep and meaningful connection to nature?
 How can we correct the marginalization that interferes with a potential health asset?
 Dr. Logan views the human connection to nature through the lens of justice—including, but not limited to, the realms of social, environmental, and criminal justice.

-Dr. Logan is an award-winning author and historian of health sciences.
+Alan Logan, ND, is an award-winning author and historian of health sciences with nearly 100 publications in diverse scientific and medical journals.
+His work, which has more than 6,500 citations, explores the ways in which natural environments provide value to and impact human health and quality of life.
 Born in Belfast, Northern Ireland, he was educated there through the peak of the Troubles.
-He obtained his undergraduate degree at the State University of New York at Purchase, and his doctorate from the Canadian College of Naturopathic Medicine in Toronto, where he graduated as valedictorian.
+He obtained his undergraduate degree at the State University of New York at Purchase and his doctorate from the Canadian College of Naturopathic Medicine in Toronto, where he graduated as valedictorian.
 From 2005-2015, he was invited faculty at Harvard Medical School’s Benson-Henry Institute for Mind-Body Medicine.
 There, he presented on nutrition, mental health, and natural environments.
 He contributed to the Natural Environments Initiative at Harvard School of Public Health and is a co-author within the Oxford Textbook of Nature and Public Health (2018, Oxford University Press).

 Dr. Logan has been published in more than two dozen diverse scientific and medical journals, ranging from Aquatic Biosystems and Biopsychosocial Medicine to Beneficial Microbes and Lancet Psychiatry.
 He has published extensively on the history of science and medicine, twice winning the Japanese Society of Physiological Anthropology’s Research Award for Excellence.
 He is the co-author of Your Brain on Nature (Harper Collins, 2012) and The Secret Life of Your Microbiome (New Society, 2017).